top of page

 • 2 min read

-Spaying: also known as neutering, or called an ovariohysterectomy; is the surgical removal of a female cat’s ovaries and uterus.
+Spaying: this refers to the neutering of a female cat, and is also known as an 'ovariohysterectomy'.
+It involves the surgical removal of a female cat’s ovaries and part of the uterus (womb).
 It’s a routine procedure with long-term health, behaviour, and welfare benefits for your cat.

 cat on a bed